Yes.

 We debate about conspiracies.

 We shake our collective heads over snubs, and wonder why one thing is elevated, while another thing isn't.
-(We're STILL trying to process the whole pimp song thing.
-Sometimes you'd rather that a bone NOT be thrown your way.)
+(We're STILL trying to process the whole pimp song thing, and the roles for which Halle and Denzel were finally recognized.
+Sometimes, you'd rather that a bone NOT be thrown your way.)

 We love the movies, no matter who is starring in them.